juloelker/Julie-JS-Project9-Events-Simplest/README.md

 random background color.
 Finally!

-P.S., I'm so happy with this silly little thing that I just spent the last 10 minutes changing my background color over and over and over .... :)
+P.S., I'm so happy with this silly little thing that I just spent the last 10 minutes changing my background color over and over and over .... :) I'm 58 going on 2, so my
+2-year-old granddaughter will love this!

 Prior issues: the background color is also changed randomly when the page is loaded.
 As of 3/9/2021, it still has this issue.